What do we want?

 We want essays and letters that challenge human-centred narratives, that force us to confront our place in the universe, that make us question: Who are we?
 Why are we here?
 Is there a purpose?

 Equally, we are willing to accept essays that challenge the antihumanist project and explicitly refute antihumanist assumptions and presuppositions.

-However, we are not interested in essays which ignore antihumanism entirely.
+However, we are not interested in essays that ignore antihumanism entirely.

 We only consider original works written in English.
 A translated version of a previously published essay may be submitted as a reprint if you are the author or translator and have the rights to do so.